dhalbrook/undici-examples/README.md

 Anyone who has written a non-trivial project using fetch on the server, be it in middleware or underpinning isomorphic API calls on the UI layer, knows that often enough data fetching becomes a performance bottleneck.
 Most often we simply call "fetch" and hope for the best, because it's not readily apparent that other options are available.

 The fetch spec, as implemented by Node.js, uses a globally scoped dispatcher backed by Undici, and this dispatcher underpins all fetch calls.
 It works well and works as expected, which is a testament to sensible defaults.
-But the Node.js fetch implementation also allows for a custom dispatcher to be passed to the fetch call site, like this:
+But the Node.js fetch implementation also allows for a custom dispatcher to be passed to a fetch call, like this:
 ```typescript
 const dispatcher = ???